department-of-veterans-affairs/mhv-fhir-phr-mapping/README.md

 ### CI

+- removed HL7v2 feed and thus medications from the diagram since this IG is not covering medications.
+- removed all profiling and notes on medications

 ### 0.3.8

 - Add to Pathology profile that the DiagnosticReport.provider may also be the Pathologist as extracted from the text body